DakaraProject/dakara-server/README.md

 Now, just grab some friends and have fun!

-### Developpement
+### Development

 #### Hooks

 Git hooks are included in the `hooks` directory.

-Use the following config to use this hook folder for the project:
+Use the following command to use this hook folder for the project:

 ```
 git config core.hooksPath hooks
 ```

-If you're using git < 2.9 you can make a simlink instead:
+If you're using git < 2.9 you can make a symlink instead:

 ```
 ln -s -f ../../hooks/pre-commit .git/hooks/pre-commit